About Us:

 Jolaine Boucher

-Kayak guide and Yoga Teacher
+Kayak Guide and Yoga Teacher

 I am from the East Coast of Canada but have found my home on Cortes Island in the Spring of 2016.
 I'm an outdoor enthusiast on land and water.
 I pushed my love for the outdoors to a new level when she completed the Adventure Sport Certificate from Thompson Rivers University in the Spring of 2017.
 This led me to raft guiding in BC's interior as well as kayaking the coast.
 Apart from joining me on the water, you'll find me hiking in the back country or on a yoga mat.
 As a yoga teacher and student of life, I strongly believe in the therapeutic values nature and the water have to offer.